Lesser known timber species Suriname (phase 2 and 3)

 The project is divided in 3 phases:

-Second draft of fact sheets of the 5 Surinamese Lesser Known Timber Species selected for further testing (September, 2017):
+Fact sheets of 6 Surinamese Lesser Known Timber Species selected for further testing:

 |Scientific name||Surinamese name||Commercial name|